 To assist clients in obtaining EB-2 NIW in the most efficient way possible.
 PassRight offers a team of dedicated experts prepared to provide assistance and guidance throughout the application process, crafting a solid case that has led 97% of our clients to reach a positive outcome.

-If you need assistance, don’t hesitate and schedule a 15-minute FREE consultation now.
+If you need assistance, don’t hesitate to contact us.

 What is the EB-2 Visa Classification?The EB-2 visa is for professionals with advanced degrees or exceptional abilities.
 It has three categories: Advanced Degree, Exceptional Ability, and National Interest Waiver (NIW).
 For the first two categories, a labor certification is typically required, but for the NIW category, it’s not needed.
 To qualify for an NIW, the foreign national must establish that their work meets the EB-2 NIW standard and that the proposed endeavor would greatly benefit the United States.